 Grind Consistency and Adjustment System

-The Eureka Mignon Specialita produces excellent grind consistency, particularly at the fine settings.
-The grinds come out of the chute light and fluffy with little clumping.
+The Eureka Specialita produces excellent grind consistency, particularly at the fine settings.
+The ground coffee comes out of the chute light and fluffy with little clumping.
 The Specialita has what they have termed an ACE system- an anti-clumping and electrostatic system.
 And we have to say it does a pretty impressive job!
-If you watch a video of the Specialita grinding, you will see the grinds fall evenly out of the chute (they have often been likened to a waterfall) straight into the portafilter.
+If you watch a video of the Specialita grinding, you will see the ground coffee fall evenly out of the chute (it has often been likened to a waterfall) straight into the portafilter.
 Eureka was so confident of their system they didn’t even need a grind catcher underneath.

 Grind Retention and Single Dosing

 Grind retention and single dosing are trending topics at the moment, particularly since the release of the Niche Zero.
 It is common knowledge that coffee beans should not be stored in a hopper where they will be exposed to light and oxygen.
 Yet, the majority of grinders available do have large hoppers.
 While this would make sense in a commercial setting, single dosing grinders are a far more sensible option for the home barista.
 This also allows you to switch between brewing methods and beans more easily.

 One of the main selling points of the Eureka Mignon espresso grinder is that it has very low grind retention of around 1.3 grams.
 This means that it can effectively be used as a single-dose coffee grinder, where you weigh your beans out and grind the exact amount you need.
 Because there is so little coffee stuck in the chute, you don’t need to purge when changing settings or between beans.
 Some enthusiasts have even created single dosing mods for the Specialita- see here if you are interested.